ammersive/portfolio/README.md

 ### See the site itself [here](https://ammersive.github.io/portfolio/).

+# Details

+The site is built using HTML5 and CSS, in line with responsive design and web accessibility principles.
+The main page (index.html) contains:

+- navigation bar with links to:
+- hero section with terminal styling and headline
+- projects section with short descriptions and links/repos
+- skills section
+- about section
+- contact

+A web CV page (assets/cv.html) is linked from the contact section, where a pdf version is also available.
+All CSS styling can be found in the styles/ directory, whilst images and the cv pdf can be found in assets/ .

 ## About Sophie

 I love solving problems and building solutions with efficient, scalable, maintainable code.